 Use new money

-Indeed, while financial advisors typically recommend that working Americans save from 15 percent to 20 percent of their gross income each year to maintain their standard of living in retirement, those looking to boost their annual savings often have more luck building slowly into the 20 percent or more savings club, said David Bize, a financial advisor with First Allied in Oklahoma City, Oklahoma.
+Indeed, while financial professionals typically recommend that working Americans save from 15 percent to 20 percent of their gross income each year to maintain their standard of living in retirement, those looking to boost their annual savings often have more luck building slowly into the 20 percent or more savings club, said David Bize, a financial professional with First Allied in Oklahoma City, Oklahoma.

 “The pattern I encourage is to start saving as soon as possible, preferably 10 percent, and then increasing incrementally with promotions and raises,” he said in an email interview.
 “Then, when the nest is empty and the finish line is in sight, save as much as possible if they want to reach the end zone as soon as possible.”